All registered Pulse by Prudential users can enjoy the following benefits:

 The digital health app, designed to empower people to take charge of their health and well-being, will continue to evolve with more value-added services slated for launch in the second half of the year.

-The following in-app health and wellness features, backed by UK-based Babylon and Singapore-based MyDoc, are available to all users in the first phase of the app’s launch in Singapore.
+The following in-app health and wellness features are available to all users in the first phase of the app’s launch in Singapore.
 The Symptom Checker and Healthcheck are not intended for detection or diagnosis of diseases.

 - AI-powered Symptom Checker* - The AI-powered chatbot provides users with insights into possible health conditions based on the symptoms experienced.
 At the end of the chatbot conversation, users are guided to an appropriate triage outcome (e.g. ‘Self Care’, ‘Pharmacy’, ’GP’, ‘GP urgent’, ‘Hospital’ or ‘Hospital urgent’) and provided further information about possible causes where available.
 This tool has been recently updated to provide alerts on specific symptoms and conditions that could be related to COVID-19.
 Users are also advised to follow the recommendations provided by local health authorities as the COVID-19 situation can evolve rapidly.